-Figure.
-1-a shows a spectrogram from Mirnov coils to introduce the variety of modes commonly observed in NSTX beam-heated discharges.
-For that discharge, 6 MW of NB power were injected (Fig. 1-b) into a Deuterium plasma.
-The flat-top phase, starting at $t \approx 200$ ms, is characterized by a plasma current $I_p = 0.9$ MA.
-For practical purposes, three spectral regions are identified [9].
-Low-frequency, kink-like modes are destabilized at frequencies $f \leq 50$ kHz, see Fig. 1-c.
-In the same range can be found beta-induced acoustic Alfvén eigenmodes (BAAEs) [10][11] and energetic-particle modes (EPMs).
-The range $50 \le f \le 200$ kHz typically corresponds to the TAE range.
-Finally, for f > 200 kHz global and compressional Alfvén eigenmodes (GAEs and CAEs) are observed [12][13].
-A first idea of the effect of instabilities on fast ions can be inferred from the volume-averaged neutron rate (Fig. 1-b).
-Before $t \approx 200$ ms, i.e. during the current ramp-up phase, quasi-periodic bursts of EPMs occur, leading to prompt drops of the neutron rate up to 15%.
-Then, a low-frequency mode appears at $t \approx 300$ ms, accompanied by a strong, long-lasting decrease in the neutron rate.
-The dramatic effects on the fast-ion population can be appreciated from Fig. 1-d, showing the evolution of the fast-ion density profile as measured by a fast-ion D-alpha spectroscopy (see Sec.
+(shot 130323) to introduce the variety of modes commonly observed in NSTX beam-heated discharges.
+For that discharge, 6 MW of NB power was injected [Fig. 1(b)] into a deuterium plasma.
+The flat-top phase, starting at t ≈ 200 ms, is characterized by a plasma current I_p =0.9 MA.
+For practical purposes, three spectral regions are identified.
+10,11 Low-frequency, kinklike modes are destabilized at frequencies $f \le 50$ kHz, see Fig. 1(c).
+In the same range can be found beta-induced acoustic Alfvén eigenmodes 12,13 and energetic-particle modes (EPMs).
+The range of $50 \le f \le 200$ kHz typically corresponds to the TAE range.
+Finally, for f > 200 kHz modes pertaining to higher order Alfvén gaps are observed.
+14,15 A first idea of the effect of instabilities on fast ions can be inferred from the volumeaveraged neutron rate [Fig. 1(b)].
+Before $t \approx 200$ ms, i.e., during the current ramp-up phase, quasiperiodic bursts of EPMs occur, leading to prompt drops of the neutron rate up to 15%.
+Then, a low-frequency kinklike mode appears at t \approx 300 ms, accompanied by a strong, long-lasting decrease in the neutron rate.
+The dramatic effects on the fast-ion population can be appreciated from Fig. 1(d), showing the evolution of the fast-ion density profile as measured by fast-ion D-alpha (FIDA) spectroscopy (see Sec.
 II).

 The paper is organized as follows.
 The diagnostics available on NSTX for fast-ion studies are described in Sec.
 II.
 Section III presents the experimental results on fast-ion dynamics during TAE avalanches.
-The possibility of modeling the observed losses is discussed in Sec.
+The approach to modeling the observed losses is discussed in Sec.
 IV.
 Finally, the results are summarized in Sec.
 V.